Preserving Local Food

 If you are committed to buying local produce and reducing waste, preserving the fall harvest is a great option.

 What’s the best way to preserve and store food for the winter?
-It all depends upon your preferences and what you have available.

 Dehydrating your favorite fruits and veggies is very satisfying because the delicious end product can be stored in clean glass jars that you reuse from other food products (like jelly, spaghetti sauce, and olives).
 There is no need for canning jars (unless you have them).